bmacnaughton/gulp-markers/README.md

 ## What does gulp-markers do? ##

 `gulp-markers` uses regular expressions to find markers in gulp file streams and transform them.
-The markers, regular expressions, and transforms, a string or function, are defined by the user. `gulp-markers` is just a framework; it does nothing more.
+The markers are defined by regular expressions and transforms are specified by a string or function.
+Both are defined by the user. `gulp-markers` is just a framework; it does nothing more.

 ## Usage